-An excellent long range with numerous grass bays, close to all the starting tees.
+An excellent long range with numerous grass bays, close to the starting tees.
+Artificial turf mats have been introduced, and hitting off the grass is only permitted at certain times.
 Short game area next to the clubhouse, and putting green in front.

 There are two guest houses adjoining the clubhouse.

-2/ The Walker Bay Classic is the biggest club event, on a Saturday in November and attracting a field of 320.
-This year will be the 38th.
+2/ The Walker Bay Classic, the club’s biggest event, has been played in November for the last 39 years with a field of 320.

-3/ Keeping a brisk pace of play is important at Hermanus during the season, and six marshalls are on duty every day to ensure the field keeps moving.
+3/ Keeping a brisk pace of play is important at Hermanus during the busy holiday season, and six marshalls are on duty every day to ensure the field keeps moving.

-4/ The pro shop recently became part of The Pro Shop brand, offering similar prices to their retail stores around the country.
+4/ The pro shop is part of The Pro Shop brand, offering similar prices to their retail stores around the country.

 66, Jovan Rebula, Daniel Young, 2014 SA Amateur;

 Course and Facilities Rating

 One of the best clubs in the Western Cape.
 Great course (though one nine the greens had been hollow-tined), excellent practice facilities, good halfway house and bar.
 Setting is awesome.